UM student supports and how to find them

 The Sexual Violence Resource Centre (SVRC) is open for services by phone and email.
 UM students, staff and community members who are seeking information on sexual violence, or who are seeking support regarding an experience of sexual violence are encouraged to contact SVRC staff.

-Student Accessibility Services is available to provide supports for students with disabilities and to foster academic success.
+Student Accessibility Services is available to provide supports for students with disabilities and to encourage academic success.
 If you require academic accommodations or accessibility supports, they are available to help.

 Student Services at Bannatyne Campus is a service hub for students and residents in the Rady Faculty of Health Sciences.
 Staff provide supports and referrals for personal and academic success.